JessieTMossa/hello-world/activity-log.md

 Attended part of 100Devs BackEnd super review, was still going when I went to bed at 8:30pm.

 2021-05-03
+Continued editing Crumbs app, focused on smaller screen styling.
+Having lots of trouble with Bootstrap.

 2021-05-04
 Talked with my group about final revisions to our Crumbs app.
 Watched a little bit of 100Devs class.

+2021-05-05
+No coding.
+Rest day.
+Followed several devs on Twitter.